-Therapeutic Recreation (formerly named Leisure Studies) can lead to a career in a wide range of professions, including but not limited to collegiate, amateur, and professional sport administration, commercial leisure endeavors, community recreation programs, non-profit leisure organizations, specialists who assist children and their families in coping with illness and life-changing events, and recreational therapists who help individuals improve their quality of life through recreational activities.
+Therapeutic Recreation (formerly named Leisure Studies) can lead to a career in a wide range of professions, including but not limited to community recreation programs, non-profit leisure organizations, specialists who assist children and their families in coping with illness and life-changing events, and recreational therapists who help individuals improve quality of life through recreational activities.

 Why Study at Iowa?

-Students specialize in one of three areas through Iowa's leisure studies degree program, each leading to a career that involves helping people and meeting challenges across the spectrum of leisure activities:
+Students specialize in one of two areas in Iowa's therapeutic recreation degree program, each leading to a career that involves helping people and meeting challenges across the spectrum of leisure activities:

-- Therapeutic recreation is a health-oriented field that involves using recreation services to improve or maintain physical, mental, and emotional well-being as well as positive social function in people with disabilities or special needs.
-Students who complete this track are qualified to sit for the exam required for national certification.
+- Inclusive recreation is a branch of therapeutic recreation that involves using recreation services to improve or maintain physical, mental, and emotional well-being as well as positive social function in people with disabilities or special needs.
+Students who complete this track are qualified to sit for the exam required for national certification in therapeutic recreation.

-The Bachelor of Science (BS) degree program in leisure studies is offered through the Department of Health and Human Physiology.
+The Bachelor of Science (BS) degree program in therapeutic recreation is offered through the Department of Health and Human Physiology.
 Course work varies depending on the track you choose.

-- Students in the child life track will take several foundation courses in addition to courses in therapeutic recreation, leadership, and programming.
+- Students in the child life track will take several child life foundation courses as well as courses in therapeutic recreation, leadership, and programming.
 The program also requires an internship and course work in supporting disciplines, including education, psychology, social work, and sociology.

-- Students in the therapeutic recreation track complete foundational courses in therapeutic recreation (such as evaluation, administration, programming, rehabilitation, and leisure), several courses in supporting disciplines (such as anatomy, human development and behavior, human services, and psychology), and complete a pre-internship seminar and internship.
+- Students in the inclusive recreation track complete foundation courses in therapeutic recreation (such as evaluation, programming, rehabilitation, and disabilities), several courses in supporting disciplines (such as anatomy, human development and behavior, human services, and psychology), and a pre-internship seminar and internship.

-See Leisure Studies in the UI General Catalog for information about course requirements and graduating with honors.
+See Therapeutic Recreation in the UI General Catalog for information about course requirements and graduating with honors.

-Review Leisure Studies in the UI General Catalog for more details.
+Review Therapeutic Recreation in the UI General Catalog for more details.

 Admission Requirements Tabs